-Liquid, renewable fuels, such as ethanol and hydrogen, do not have a high enough Energy Returned on Energy Invested (EROI) to run civilization, let alone maintain the existing infrastructure, the majority of which was built when oil had an EROI of 40 to 100.
+Liquid, renewable fuels, such as ethanol, biodiesel, and hydrogen, do not have a high enough Energy Returned on Energy Invested (EROI) to run civilization, let alone maintain the existing infrastructure, the majority of which was built when oil had an EROI of 40 to 100 (Hall 2003).

-Liquid, non-renewable fossil fuels that could be used to replace oil, such as liquefied coal, require a tremendous amount of expensive infrastructure that needs to be built at least ten years before the world peak production of oil, according to Robert Hirsch.
-We haven’t done that, nor is it likely we ever will, because after peak, fossil fuels will be rationed and apportioned to agriculture and other critical agencies.
+Liquid, non-renewable fossil fuels that could be used to replace oil, such as liquefied coal, require a tremendous amount of expensive infrastructure that needs to be built at least ten years before the world peak production of oil (Hirsch 2005).
+We haven’t done that, nor is it likely we ever will, because after peak, fossil fuels will be rationed and apportioned to agriculture and other critical agencies (USDOE 1980).

 We’re likely to lose many of the books printed on acidic paper between 1850 and most of the 20th century within decades.
 For the last twenty years, many books and journals have been printed on non-acidic paper and put on microfiche.
 Both can last for centuries if kept at an ideal temperature and humidity.
 But that isn’t permanent enough.
 Librarians are aware of this, and have turned to computers as a way to preserve knowledge.
 Some libraries are stopping the delivery of many printed journals and have them online only.

 But microelectronic data storage systems such as magnetic disks, tape and even optical storage systems can only safely store information a few decades (Markoff 2015).